 Flax (linseed) and chia are tiny little dark seeds packed full of omega-3, but because they’re so tiny and hard they’re difficult to break down by chewing.
 So grind the chia and flax up before putting them in a smoothie or adding to your cereal, or simply eating them.
 Or you can use flax seed oil in salads and cooking, instead.
 Just two tablespoons of flax seeds will give you nearly 60% of your daily amount of omega-3.

 The health benefits of seeds

 Need to talk to a GP from the comfort of your own home?
 Saga Health Insurance customers can talk to a qualified, practising UK GP 24 hours a day by phone.
 Find out more about our GP service.

 Mung, kidney and pinto beans

-A quick and easy way to make sure you’re getting your omega-3s and eggs are tasty too.
+Eggs are a quick and easy way to make sure you’re getting your omega-3s, and they're tasty too.
 Eggs do contain cholesterol, though, so if you’re on a cholesterol-controlled diet keep your intake to a minimum and focus on other sources as well.

 10 healthy reasons to eat more eggs

 Pumpkin or acorn squash